ganrad/aks-aspnet-sqldb-rest/README.md

     Click on **helm upgrade** task.
 Change the Kubernetes **Namespace** to **qa-test** and the Helm **Release Name** to **aks-aspnetcore-lab-qa** as shown in the screenshot below.
 Leave all other field values as is.

     **IMPORTANT NOTES:**
-    - Ignore the 'helm init' task in the screenshots below.
+    - Ignore the 'helm init' task in the screenshot below.
 This task was required for Helm v2 but isn't required in Helm v3

     ![alt tag](./images/H-30.PNG)